Steeped in History

 A Medieval Mystery

-The original fireplace in the restaurant is something of a mystery, with a complex mixture of carvings of lions and figures.
+The original fireplace in the restaurant is something of a mystery, with a complex mixture of carvings including lions and figures.
 These may be associated with tales of the ghost of a young, brown haired woman who appears at the new moon wearing only clogs and a smile.
 Some scholars suggest that the carvings may have originally been part of a bridal bed and linked to ancient fertility rites.